SwissWeb/laravel-interspire/README.md

 ### Basic usage

-####To add a new Subscriber to a list you should add name, surname, email and the list id (which you get from interspire);
+####To add a new Subscriber to a list you should add name, surname, email and the list id

 ```php
 Interspire::addSubscriberToList('John', 'Smith', 'jsmith@gmail.com', 1);